 What is a bundt and how long to bake a bundt cake is answered here.
 How do you make one that is fluffy and doesn’t break when you remove it from the pan.
-Easy way to bake a large or mini bundt cake that is so pretty for dessert with your family.
+This is an easy way to bake a large or mini bundt cake that is so pretty for dessert with your family.

-What is a bundt cake anyway and why would you make one in this shape??
+Tricks and tips to baking a bundt cake are here, and why would you make one in this shape??
 OH let me count the ways because I love these so much.
 These aren’t just for sweet breads either, our breakfast bundt cake is killer!
-Read on y’all. (affiliate links present)
+Read on y’all. (affiliate links present, originally published 8/22)

 To start you are going to need one of these gems.
 There are TONS of varieties in stores and online with a bunch of indentations and shapes that can be baked right in.
 You can see our favorite bundt pan from Nordic Ware right here that’s good all year, but I do love my Christmas wreath bundt for the holidays. 😉